contact

 Jenny, UK

-John and Kristi, your house is an absolute dream!
+Your house is an absolute dream!
 I felt so welcomed and comfortable.
-You allowed us to take everything at our own paces, and gave us access to some beautiful places around Ganges.
-The mixture of one-to-ones and group conversations provided a loose but effective framework to help push my design practice forward.
+You allowed us our own paces, and gave us access to some beautiful places around town.
+The mixture of one-to-ones and group conversations provided an effective framework to help push my design practice forward.
 I’m coming away feeling refreshed, excited to work, and with a whole new set of amazing friends!

 George, UK